CycloneDX/sbom-utility/README.md

 ## Command Overview

-The utility supports the following commands:
+The utility supports the following BOM-related commands:

 - **[license](#license)**
   - **[list](#license-list-subcommand)** produce listings or summarized reports of license data contained in a BOM along with license "usage policy" determinations using the policies declared in the `license.json` file.